 Belligerent Madness is the jagged handwriting of the revolution, written on posters that are hastily prepared and stapled to lamp posts with the thought that protest must begin without delay.

 Brickbat is a big, chunky, alphanumeric font which is meant to convey bricks and, to a lesser degree, bats.
 It was drawn as the title font for the solitaire game Ambagibus.

 Briscoe Dispatch is designed to look like an old, lead-type newspaper headline.
 Most of the glyphs are pretty grungy.
 Briscoe Chronicle turns the grunge up a notch with angry slices out of all the glyphs.

 Celestial Chunder is a steaming caps-only font, plus punctuation and the euro symbol.
 There is really no excuse for it.

-Deco Card is a font that I've been tweaking for as long as I've been working on fonts.
-Version 2.0 has complete alphanumeric plus a bunch of punctuation including the euro symbol.
+Deco Card is one of the first truetype fonts I ever made.
+Version 2 has complete alphanumeric plus a bunch of punctuation including the euro symbol.